thorgriffs/pwa-budget-tracker/README.md

 ## Usage
 The [Budget Tracker](https://tranquil-wildwood-98870.herokuapp.com/) application runs in the browser.
 The application can be installed on a user's desktop or added to a user's home screen on a mobile device.

 Enter a new expense or deposit.
 The app will display the budget balance along with a chart of all transactions.
-Transactions can be entered whether user is online or offline.
+Transactions can be entered whether a user is online or offline.

 ![Budget-Tracker Demo](./public/assets/budget-tracker-demo.gif)